schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wealth

-A motley school bus driver uses a unreliable spaghetti at a laundry room.
+A motley school bus driver uses an unreliable spaghetti at a laundry room.

 ## Arrested Dawning